Yaroslav-Maloshuk/Yaroslav-Maloshuk/README.md

 I work comfortably in Agile/Scrum environments, using tools like Jira, TestRail, Trello, Postman, Swagger, and Utest/Testbirds platforms for structured QA and bug tracking.

-🎓 Certified QA Engineer (IT Life Academy, Utest Academy – Manual QA Web & Mobile) 🌎 Fluent in English (Advanced) – I communicate clearly and proactively.
+🎓 Certified QA Engineer (IT Life Academy, Utest Academy – Manual QA Web & Mobile) 🌎 Fluent in English (Mastery) – I communicate clearly and proactively.

 Let’s make your product something your users trust and love to use.